1. The Mediation Process

-Whenever by stipulation or in their contract, the parties have provided for mediation of existing or future disputes under the Rules of the Malaysian Mediation Centre, they shall be deemed to have made these rules, as amended and in effect as of the date of the submission of the dispute, a part of their agreement.
+Whenever by stipulation or in their contract, the parties have provided for mediation of existing or future disputes under the Rules of the Malaysian International Mediation Centre, they shall be deemed to have made these rules, as amended and in effect as of the date of the submission of the dispute, a part of their agreement.

 3. Initiation of Mediation

-3.1 All parties to a dispute may initiate mediation by filing jointly with the MMC a submission (“the Joint Submission”) to mediation pursuant to these Rules, together with a non-refundable processing fee of RM100.00.
+3.1 All parties to a dispute may initiate mediation by filing jointly with the MIMC a submission (“the Joint Submission”) to mediation pursuant to these Rules, together with a non-refundable processing fee of RM100.00.

-3.3 Upon receipt of the Request together with the payment of RM100.00, the MMC will contact all parties involved in the dispute and attempt to obtain a submission to mediation within fourteen days from the date of the receipt of the Request and shall within twenty-one days from the date of receipt of the Request inform all parties whether mediation can proceed.
+3.3 Upon receipt of the Request together with the payment of RM100.00, the MIMC will contact all parties involved in the dispute and attempt to obtain a submission to mediation within fourteen days from the date of the receipt of the Request and shall within twenty-one days from the date of receipt of the Request inform all parties whether mediation can proceed.

 3.4 In the event the parties proceed with mediation, the processing fee will be utilised as part payment of the administrative fee.